ErrorTzy/writings/notes/Peter_seminar_mind/NedBlockInvertedEarth.md

 **Block's position**:

-- The intentional content of experience of functional
+- The intentional content of experience is functional
 - The qualitative content of experience is not functional

 > [!Warning]